 The guy behind this app did an amazing job with almost every aspect of the product.
 We are talking design, UX (since why not worship those too, right), and a through and through meditation resource designed to take you into the world of guided meditation, and then give you enough practice and knowledge so you can make indefinite progress.

 Yeah, about the gift aspect, since I digressed enough.
 This tool has helped over million people to bring the benefits of meditation into their lives.
 I started using it, and now cannot stop.
 It definitely made me see things from a different perspective.
 A point of view that broadens by the day and with each session passed.
 Here is the thing- as it turns out, they thought about the opportunity to pass this precious experience to someone else as a gift.

 It comes with a custom note, and you can choose the date of delivery as well.
 Besides- and here is the kicker- these guys are willing to donate one full-year subscription for every one that you buy.
 Headspacetastic (a word) (now).

-A full year subscription will set you back some 90 dollars or so, but you can also select the monthly package as well.
+A full year subscription is quite affordable, but you can also select the monthly package as well.
 Try the free version for yourself and you will also want this as a gift soon enough.

 The P90 workout program